waylon531/ece586-riscv-sim/testing/README.md

     `$ source .bashrc`
 - GCC build tools, make etc...
 - Cmake, at least version 3.23.1
+- This framework tests the *release* build of the program in `target/release/`.
+You need to run `cargo build --release` to make sure you're testing the latest version

 # Building and Running
 To generate the tests, in the `testing/testGenerator/` folder run:
 - `$ cmake -S . -B build` to generate the makefiles.